 To get started with infrastructure on-host integrations:

 - If you do not already have New Relic infrastructure monitoring enabled, install the Infrastructure agent.

 - Follow the procedures to install and configure the selected on-host integration, including prerequisites for compatibility and other requirements.

-- Optional: If New Relic does not offer an on-host integration for the service you use, browse the list of open-source on-host integrations or create your own integration with New Relic's Integrations SDK.
+- Optional: If New Relic does not offer an integration for the service you use, browse the list of open-source on-host integrations or create your own integration with New Relic's Integrations SDK.